-2022-003 Implementation of Governmental Accounting Standards Board Statement (Material Weakness)
+2023-002 Implementation of Governmental Accounting Standards Board Statement Nos.
+84 and 96 (Material Weakness)

-All governmental entities are required to implement all reporting requirements as they are issued.
+All governmental entities are required to implement all GASB statements if applicable to the County.

-The County did not implement GASB Statement No. 84 - Fiduciary Activities to classify the fiduciary funds by type and additions and deductions of each fund type.
+The County did not implement GASB Statement No. 84 - Fiduciary Activities, to classify the fiduciary funds by type and additions and deductions of each fund type, and Statement No. 96 - Subscription-Based Information Technology Arrangements (SBITAs) to record SBITAs in accordance with GASB 96.

-The County did not have enough staff to implement the reporting statement.
+The County did not have enough staff to implement the reporting statements.